Häxan: Parts 3–5

 Set in the Middle Ages, this narrative is used to demonstrate the treatment of suspected witches by the religious authorities of the time.
 A printer named Jesper dies in bed, and his family consequently accuses an old woman, Maria the weaver, of causing his death through witchcraft.
 Jesper's wife Anna visits the residence of traveling Inquisition judges, grasping one of their arms in desperation and asking that they try Maria for witchcraft.

 Maria is arrested, and after being tortured by inquisitors, admits to involvement in witchcraft.
-She describes giving birth to children fathered by Satan, being smeared with witch ointment, and attending a Witches' Sabbath, where she claims witches and sorcerers desecrated a cross, feasted with demons, and kissed Satan's buttocks.
+She describes giving birth to children fathered by Satan, being smeared with witch ointment, and attending a Witches' Sabbath, where she claims that witches and sorcerers desecrated a cross, feasted with demons, and kissed Satan's buttocks.
 She "names" other supposed witches, including two of the women in Jesper's household.
 Eventually, Anna is arrested as a witch when the inquisitor whose arm she grabbed accuses her of bewitching him.
 She is tricked into what is perceived as a confession, and is sentenced to be burned at the stake.
 Intertitles claim that over eight million women, men and children were burned as witches.
 (Note: In a 2001 audio commentary featuring film scholar Casper Tybjerg, Tybjerg notes that the actual figure is closer to 50,000.
 In an essay published by the Criterion Collection, writer and academic Chloé Germaine Buckley refers to the number as being around 80,000.)